Gepsu/godot-utils/README.md

 `Utils.numbers_are_close(a, b, threshold) -> bool`
 - Clamps a control node to viewport
 `Utils.clamp_to_viewport(viewport, control, margin = 0.0) -> void`
+- Simple reconnect function for reconnecting (or just connecting) signals
+`Utils.reconnect(_signal: Signal, callable: Callable, flags := 0) -> void`
+- Better pivot offset.
+Sets it according to the size.
+How much could be either a Vector2 or float
+`Utils.offset_pivot(control: Control, how_much = Vector2.ZERO) -> void`
 - Get a random point in polygon
 `Utils.get_random_point_in_polygon(polygon: PackedVector2Array) -> Vector2`